DanilGorbunov/The_Weather_Flutter/README.md

 # the weather project for drill with http/json

-1) Basic aim for this is an understanding API and http request and json
+1) Basic aim for this is an understanding API (http requests) and json
 2) Now is ready only first screen.
 I need to studing Bloc and Provider now.
 There is a war in Ukraine in 2022 and I need to find a real job.
 Sorry))
 3) I deleted my personal API KEY